Burn Injury In Philadelphia

 - Malfunctioning home appliance or products

 - Incidental contact with an unprotected hot item or object

-A burn injury can happen to any person and at any point of time.
-It is important for all of us to know how to handle a burn injury before it happens.
+A burn injury can happen to any person and at any time.
+We all need to know how to handle a burn injury before it happens.
 Some people are at higher risk of facing burn injuries, including:

-- Young children: Because young children’s skin is very delicate and easily damages, babies and young children are more likely to face severe burn injuries.
+- Young children: Because young children’s skin is very delicate and easily damaged, babies and young children are more likely to face severe burn injuries.

 - Older adults and senior citizens: Just like children, older adults’ skin is fragile due to normal aging processes and prone to more damage when an injury occurs.
 The elderly also generally take more time to heal following an injury.